namedotnames/lhh/README.md

 # lhh
 <b>Guns in America</b>

-This is a look at data from the CDC that shows guns help people kill themselves.
+This is a look at the <a href=“https://wonder.cdc.gov/mcd.html”>Multiple Cause of Death</a> data from the CDC.
+It is county-level national mortality and population data spanning the years 1999-2017.
+The data comes from death certificates filed in the U.S. of residents.

 <b>Prerequisites</b>